vikrambahl/vikrambahl.github.io/_posts/2021-04-22-building-a-rails6-engine-part-I-setup.markdown

 ---
 layout: post
-title:  "How I built my first ever Rails-6 engine - Developer Notes"
+title:  "How I built my first ever Rails-6 engine - Part I - Setting up the engine"
-date:   2021-07-25 10:46:44 +0530
+date:   2021-04-22 10:46:44 +0530
 categories: developer-notes rails rails-engine
 excerpt_separator: <!--more-->
 ---

 These are my notes from when I began building a Rails engine.
-What I am creating here is a blog++ application.
 It is not a tutorial.
-Instead these are steps and stumbles along the journey to build my very first Rails Engine.
+Instead these are steps and stumbles along the journey to build my very first blogging tool in the form of a Rails 6 Engine.
 My principle reason to learn engines was because I wanted to explore an alternative to microservices.
-However, I am going to keep this first engine simple and not build them as APIs just yet.
-That's because I want to avoid having to build a separate front end for the purpose of this exercise.
+However, for simplicity, this engine is not designed as API First (which is how I would build microservices).

 <!--more-->

-# Step 1 - Setup

-## Create a rails engine
+## Step 1 - Create a rails engine

 Create a new engine in rails using the rails plugin command
 ```